mvle/eurosys2021_PEF_OpenPOWER/README.md

 ### SVM experiments:
 - Verify system is booted in PEF:
-    - ls /sys/firmware/ (Check existence of ultravisor directory)
+    - ls /sys/firmware/ (If ultravisor directory exists, then in PEF mode)
-    - if not in PEF.
-Enable PEF (see instructions below).
+    - If not in PEF, enable PEF (see instructions below).
 - sudo virsh start fed32-svm
 - sudo virsh domifaddr fed32-svm (to get IP address)
 - ssh root@<fed32-svm IP>